Who here LOVES candles???

-	If you prefer the ease of having products delivered directly to your door, here are some good options from Amazon:
+If you prefer the ease of having products delivered directly to your door, here are some good options:

 [This post contains affiliate links, which give me the opportunity to share products I truly use, love, and recommend.
 Affiliate links do not cost you anything, but I may receive a commission from purchases made through these links.
 As an Amazon Associate, I earn from qualifying purchases.]

 - Use essential oils to freshen the air and create a pleasant atmosphere.
 Essential oils can be placed in a diffuser, DIY room spray, linen spray, bath water, or on cotton balls or dryer balls to create a wonderful aroma.
 New to essential oils?
 Learn more about how to use them!

 - Simmer spices.
 Place spices, such as cinnamon sticks, whole cloves, cardamom, or nutmeg in a pot of water.
 Simmer on the stove to scent your kitchen.

 - Make your own potpourri.
 Dried plant material -- flowers, berries, fruit rinds, wood chips, or spices -- can be placed in bowls or fabric bags and set around your home.

 Do you have a favorite non-toxic candle?
 If so, share it with me below!
 Given my husband's love of candles, I'm always looking for fun options to add to our collection! 😊